PetroIvaniuk/llms-tools/README.md

 - [DS-Fusion: Artistic Typography via Discriminated and Stylized Diffusion](https://ds-fusion.github.io/) - create artistic typography automatically, a novel method to automatically generate artistic typography by stylizing one or more letter fonts to visually convey the semantics of an input word, while ensuring that the output remains readable

 ## Bio & Med
+- [AMIE] - A research AI system for diagnostic medical reasoning and conversations, by Google
 - [MentalLLaMA](https://github.com/SteveKGYang/MentalLLaMA) - mental health analysis with LLMs
 - [AlphaMissense](https://deepmind.google/discover/blog/a-catalogue-of-genetic-mutations-to-help-pinpoint-the-cause-of-diseases/) - an AI model classifying missense variants to help pinpoint the cause of diseases
 - [evodiff](https://github.com/microsoft/evodiff) - combines evolutionary-scale data with diffusion models for controllable protein sequence generation